anoia

 Phonetic Spelling: (an'-oy-ah)

-Short Definition: folly, madness
+Definition: folly, foolishness

-Definition: folly, madness, foolishness.
+Usage: folly, madness, foolishness.

 Cognate: 454 ánoia (from 1 /A privative meaning "no" and 3563 /noús,"mind") – properly, "no-mind" referring to irrational behavior (mindless actions); "lack of sense" (WP, 2, 83) which easily degenerates into "a state of extreme anger that suggests an "incapacity to use one's mind – extreme fury, great rage" (L & N, 1, 88.183).